ngirard/lolcate-rs/README.md

 # Installation

+## Using the pre-compiled binaries

+This is the easiest and recommended way.

-Download the latest `lolcate` precompiled binary from [Github](https://github.com/ngirard/lolcate-rs/releases) into a directory belonging to your `PATH`.
+Download the latest `lolcate` pre-compiled binary from [Github](https://github.com/ngirard/lolcate-rs/releases) into a directory belonging to your `PATH`.

-Precompiled binaries are currently only available for Linux.
+Pre-compiled binaries are currently only available for Linux and MacOS.

 ## Installation from sources